Robinlovelace/Creating-maps-in-R/intro-spatial.md

-If you are working in RStudio, you can create a project that will automatically set your working directory.To do this click "Session" from the top toolbar and select "Set working directory > choose directory".
+If you are working in RStudio, you can create a project that will automatically set your working directory.
+To do this click "Session" from the top toolbar and select "Set working directory > choose directory".

 It is also worth taking a look at the input data in your file browser